milaboratory/docs/docs/mixcr/guides/b-cell-lineages-webinar.md

 ## Allele inference

-The next step, after obtaining clonotypes is to perform allele inference to separate true allelic variants from hypermutations alterations.
-This is done using [`mixcr findAlleles`](../reference/mixcr-findAlleles.md) commands which works in two steps:
+The next step, after obtaining clonotypes is to perform allele inference to separate true allelic variants from somatic hypermutations.
+This is done using [`mixcr findAlleles`](../reference/mixcr-findAlleles.md) command which works in two steps:

  - a new personalized reference gene library is generated based on the provided samples;
  - the newly generated reference is used to realign each clone.
 New .clns files are generated.